mhor/arduino-station/README.md

 ## Summary

-A simple Arduino project driven by [johnny-five](http://johnny-five.io/), to print some usefull information.
+A simple Arduino project driven by [johnny-five](http://johnny-five.io/), to print some usefull information on LCD screen.

 ## Schema